fonzerelly/extreme-ownership/introduction.md

 ??VERTICAL
 ## Extreme Ownership
 * take ownership for your mission <!-- .element: class="fragment" -->
+* put your ego aside <!-- .element: class="fragment" -->
+* it is always your fault <!-- .element: class="fragment" -->
+* Extreme Ownership is contagious <!-- .element: class="fragment" -->

 Note: So what does Extreme Ownership mean.
 First of all it means that you identify yourself with your mission.
 You can not come at 9 and leave at 5 if your mission is not completed yet.
 If it is important to you, you will do everything to make the mission work.

 You take Ownership.

-* put your ego aside <!-- .element: class="fragment" -->
-Note: But it also means, that you accept, that if something goes wrong, that it is always you, the leader, who failed.
+But it also means, that you accept, that if something goes wrong, that it is always you, the leader, who failed.
 You can not blame the team.
 If the team fails it is still your failure since you did not communicate the mission goal properly to them.
 If the circumstances seem to be unfair, it is up to you, the leader, to find ways to compensate such bad circumstances and plan against upfront.
 So put your ego aside...

-* it is always your fault
-Note: ... and accept, that it is always your fault if something goes wrong.
+... and accept, that it is always your fault if something goes wrong.
 You must not hide.
 But what we also already saw is: ...

-* Extreme Ownership is contagious
-Note: ...
+...
 Extreme Ownership is contagious(ansteckend).
 If you act as a role model for your team, your team will follow up.
 And also if your manager sees your team to work better, it might also radiate up the chain of command and some day you will be surprised how honorable your manager acts upon you.